352707083/Remote-sensing-satellite-image-processing/README.md

 The dataset can be obtained from data folder

-Relevant algorithms and Plot codes are obtained from Algorithm folder and Plot folder
+Relevant algorithms and Plot codes can be obtained from Algorithm folder and Plot folder

 If you have any questions, please contact me and I will be happy to solve your problems.